England–Germany football rivalry: 2010–2019: 2010 FIFA World Cup

-In the 2010 FIFA World Cup, the two teams met at the round of 16 stage after Germany had won Group D and England had finished second in Group C. Germany inflicted England's worst World Cup defeat to date, winning the match 4–1 to advance to the quarter-finals.
+In the 2010 FIFA World Cup, the two teams met at the round of 16 stage after Germany had won Group D and England had finished second in Group C. Germany inflicted England's worst World Cup or European Championship defeat to date, winning the match 4–1 to advance to the quarter-finals.
 After Germany had raced into a 2–0 lead thanks to Miroslav Klose and Lukas Podolski, a Matthew Upson header halved the deficit for England.
 Moments later, a shot by Frank Lampard bounced off the crossbar and over the goal line.
 However, neither the referee Jorge Larrionda nor the linesman granted the goal, leading to significant protests from the English technical team.
 After Lampard came close by hitting the bar early in the second half, two goals from Thomas Müller sealed Germany's progression to the next round.
 Writing in the BBC, author Phil McNulty said "England, with some justification, will bemoan their luck but nothing must disguise the manner in which they were outclassed by Germany in stages of this game and also what has been an ultimately bitterly disappointing World Cup campaign in South Africa."

 Immediately after the match, parallels were drawn between Lampard's effort and Geoff Hurst's goal in the 1966 World Cup final.
 However, in the 2010 case there was no dispute about whether the ball had crossed the goal line, because the ball had clearly touched the grass well within the goal, and the television replay immediately showed this.
 Following the match, the President of FIFA Sepp Blatter apologised to England for the incident, adding that it had convinced him to reopen the debate on goal line technology use in football.

 Following Germany's 1–0 win over England in a friendly at Wembley in November 2013, German tabloid Bild humorously declared on its front cover that "Wembley is now German".